MyLabBook/mylabbook-docs/Oqtane.Docs/index.md

 ## Our Solution

 In trying to meet these goals there are always trade-offs.
-Assessing the possibilities, we have decided to use of the [Oqtane framework](https://oqtane.org) for MyLabBook going forward**.
+Assessing the possibilities, we have decided to use the [Oqtane framework](https://oqtane.org) for MyLabBook going forward**.
 Oqtane is a relatively young framework, but it has some fairly unique characteristics.

 * [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) provides the following advantages.